tembo-io/website/docusaurus/blog/2023-12-18-introducing-pg_vectorize/index.md

 ## Introducing pg_vectorize: Only Two Calls

 Remember at the beginning how we said you could set up vector searches on Tembo Cloud in 60 seconds?
 No way you’re doing that with the long, convoluted process we just described—so we automated it.
-On Tembo cloud, the whole process of setting up and managing vectors for a given table is done with an open source extension we built named pg_vectorize, using a single Postgres function call:
+On Tembo Cloud, the whole process of setting up and managing vectors for a given table is done with an open source extension we built named pg_vectorize, using a single Postgres function call:

 ```